Final blast

-Under commission from the Norwegian Public Roads Administration, AF Gruppen is building Rv13 Ryfast, E03 Ryfylke Tunnel.
+Under commission from the Norwegian Public Roads Administration, AF Gruppen built Rv13 Ryfast, E03 Ryfylke Tunnel.

 Ryfast is the connection between Nord-Jæren and Ryfylke.
-The Ryfylke Tunnel will be the world's longest subsea road tunnel when it is completed.
+The Ryfylke Tunnel was the world's longest subsea road tunnel at the time of completion.

 NOK 1168 million